 Boy’s registration fee will be $270 and does not include the uniform.
 Players can register for US Lacrosse membership ($30) but it is optional.
 The registration fee covers our field rental expenses, lacrosse equipment including goals and balls, league fees, AYL Championship entry fee, officials’ charges, coaching and educational expenditures, administrative costs.
 Uniforms can be purchased on the Parker Youth Web Site sometime before the 15th of January.

 If your player is not able to participate on a Hawks lacrosse team before his team roster is set, your registration fee, less a $20 administrative fee, is refundable.
 Once being placed on a roster, 50% of your registration fee, less the $20 administrative fee is refundable.
 Once regular season has begun, no refunds will be issued.
 Refunds may be issued by check and could take 2-4 weeks to process and be mailed.

-Why are players required to have US Lacrosse membership?
+Are players required to have US Lacrosse membership?